 - Jarno Vanhatalo, Jaakko Riihimäki, Jouni Hartikainen, Pasi Jylänki, Ville Tolvanen, Aki Vehtari (2013).
 GPstuff: Bayesian Modeling with Gaussian Processes.
-In Journal of Machine Learning Research, in press.
+In Journal of Machine Learning Research, 14(Apr):1175-1179.

 GPstuff has also been used, for example, in the following publications:

 - Jaakko Riihimäki, Pasi Jylänki and Aki Vehtari (2013).
 Nested Expectation Propagation for Gaussian Process Classification with a Multinomial Probit Likelihood.
 In Journal of Machine Learning Research, 14(Jan):75-109.
 Available online.
-See also a classification demo using modified GPstuff code (will be implemented as part of GPstuff later).
+Part of GPstuff v4.1 and later.